-Watch Out for Scammers Targeting Home Buyers at Closing if You're in the Market for a New Home
+Watch Out for Scammers Targeting You at Closing if You're in the Market for Your New Home

 Scammers know that buying a home is a complicated process and take advantage of the confusion to steal your money and information at closing

 Are you thinking about buying a new home?
-It's almost the most popular time of the year for home sales, and you wouldn't be alone if you're thinking about jumping into the housing market.
+The most popular time of the year for home sales is coming and you wouldn't be alone if you're thinking about jumping into the housing market.
 If you are looking, you should also be looking for scammers that want to steal your closing cost funds by pretending to be your real estate agent, closing attorney, title company, escrow company, or mortgage company.

 Stealing Closing Money